 - Tip #3: Don’t overdo it.
 Keep your text short and sweet.
 Glanceable.
 Bite-size.

 Now that you have a hammer and a tape measure, you’re ready to build yourself a good foundation for updating your profile.
 Here’s your first task:

 Become a manager for your organization’s profile: For security purposes, we approve who receives access to each profile.
 It’s incredibly easy to become a manager!
-Just watch this quick 2-minute video to learn how to do so in no time.
+Just read this quick guide to learn how to do so in no time.